Published with the CTE

 Here are some templates similar to those used in the above examples.
 Just put them in the folder to which you export the XML version of your CTE files.
 Modern browsers will then be able to display these directly; for publication however it is recommended to compile an HTML version (e.g., using the SAXON XSLT processor).

-For rendering of CTE-generated XML prior to version 8.04, you can use these templates instead.
+For rendering CTE-generated XML prior to version 8.04, you may use this version of the templates.